boxblinkracer/phpunuhi/README.md

 </phpunuhi>
 ```

-Every set can have its own storage format (default is JSON).
+* Every set can have its own storage format (default is JSON).
-Every translation file can have its own locale (which is used in a few spots - experimental at the moment).
+* Every translation file can have its own locale (it's used in a few spots - experimental at the moment).

 ## Validate Command

-You can then start the validation of your translation files by running this command.
+Start the validation of your translation files by running this command:

 ```bash
 # loads configuration phpunuhi.xml as default